pennhanlee/tp/docs/DeveloperGuide.md

 1. Editing a book while only some books are being shown.

    a.
 Prerequisites: Book list filtered by a command (e.g `find` command).
-At least one book shown in the list.
+At least 1 book shown in the list.

    b.
 Test case: `edit 1 n/Edited Name`<br>
       Expected: First book in the list is edited to have a name of "Edited Name".
       Details of the edited book shown in the status message.
       The edited book remains in the list regardless of how it was edited.

+### Finding books

+1. Finding books by keywords.

+   a.
+Prerequisites: At least 1 book being displayed in the book list.

+   b.
+Test case: `find n/XXX` where `XXX` is a keyword you want to find for. <br>
+      Expected: Books with `XXX` in their names will be shown, books that do not will not be shown. <br>
+      Note: `find` only matches full words, it will not match substrings of a word.

 ### Sorting the book list